 Beyond these serious to severe penal consequences, federal drug convictions have significant personal collateral consequences.
 They can disqualify you for a job in the health care industry, government, private security, law enforcement, many areas of the criminal justice system, and any other job requiring a security clearance.

 They can, and most likely will, have an adverse impact on your employment prospects with companies that routinely run criminal background checks prior to their decision to hire.
 They can also have a serious impact on your ability to rent a suitable residence as property owners also frequently run background checks, refusing to rent or lease to drug offenders.

 Federal and state law enforcement officials often work together on drug enforcement offenses.
 They generally employ “task forces” that generally target one individual with the hope that he or she will lead them to a wider network of suspects.
 The primary objective of these kinds of investigations is to develop reasonable, articulable suspicion to arrest the initial target with the hopes that law enforcement can pressure the individual into cooperating with them to make a case against the wider network.

 Contact a Criminal Defense Lawyer with Experience Defending Drug Cases

-Developing these defenses requires a criminal defense lawyer who has the knowledge and experienced necessary to apply the law to your case.
-In the proper circumstances your lawyer should have access to a team of investigators, paralegals, and experts, who can assist in providing a vigorous and thorough defense investigation, strategy preparation and trial plan that will lead to a successful outcome in the case.
+Developing these defenses requires a criminal defense lawyer who has the knowledge and experience necessary to apply the law to your case.
+In the proper circumstances, your lawyer should have access to a team of investigators, paralegals, and experts who can assist in providing a vigorous and thorough defense investigation, strategy preparation, and trial plan that will lead to a successful outcome in the case.